starwit-trainings/java-basics/02-java-intro/Readme.md

 # Introduction to Java

 In this section you will find a number of simple examples, that will introduce the Java programming language.
+Goal is to cover the most basic features and help you, to start developing your own software as quickly as possible.

 ## Example list